Women Around the World Who ROCK

 Marretje led the rioters to the chief tax officer.
 A chronicler reports that she said this to him: "Today we are in charge, and tomorrow we will come to you at the town hall.
 Then we will see what we will do with all of you, you land-grabbing gentlemen."
 She then turned and mooned the tax chief, saying that "Now you can clean my ass, because I will do that much for you.”

 Happy ending for the people: Tax collections were postponed for six months.
-Bad news for Marretje: she was arrested a few days later at her market stall, and jailed in the basement cells of the City Hall, the original building that grew into the Palace.
+Bad news for Marretje: She was arrested a few days later at her market stall and jailed in the basement cells of the City Hall, the original building that grew into the Palace.
 She was sentenced to death by hanging in the weighing house once here in Dam Square to weigh the many wares sold here.
-Defiant until the end, she shouted from the gallows: “I did it for the whole country, against the tyranny of the tenants, who tormented us citizens and forcibly took our money and good for the lease.”
+Defiant until the end, she shouted from the gallows: “I did it for the whole country, against the tyranny of the tenants, who tormented us citizens and forcibly took our money and goods for the lease.”

 From the Royal Palace, many tourists will file like lemmings onto Kalverstraat, a street littered with the same stores that . . . anyone can shop at in most US cities and big cities abroad.
 I know that YOU are not going to squander your time in one of the world’s most fascinating cities to get one more gander at the latest at Urban Outfitters.
 No, you will want to walk from Dam Square just a half-block down Kalverstraat to number 22, where women fomented suffrage rebellion.